heroku/kafka-packaging-scripts/README.md

    * You'll need to be able to exclude dependencies that are packaged separately, and `maven-assembly-plugin` provides some support for this.
-For an example, see how [kafka-rest](https://github.com/confluentinc/kafka-rest/) filters out the `rest-utils` and it's transitive dependencies in [src/assembly/package.xml](https://github.com/confluentinc/kafka-rest/blob/master/src/assembly/package.xml).
+For an example, see how [kafka-rest](https://github.com/confluentinc/kafka-rest/) filters out the `rest-utils` and its transitive dependencies in [src/assembly/package.xml](https://github.com/confluentinc/kafka-rest/blob/master/src/assembly/package.xml).
    * While you're at it, you might as well provide some other helpful packaging targets, e.g. an uber-jar and an in-tree development layout that matches the